mihaelagoga/negotiation_rpg/README.md

             *   Speak clearly and concisely.
 The game uses voice recognition to process your input.

         *   **Deal Phase (AI Response):**
-            *   Furio will respond to your counteroffer, potentially accepting, rejecting, or making a further counter-proposal.
+            *   Furio will respond to your counteroffer with 3 possible options: accepting, rejecting, or making a further counter-proposal.

         The negotiation continues in a turn-based manner.
 In **Turn 2**, you will initiate the offer, and Furio will respond.
-In **Turn 3**, you will finalize the deal.

 5.  **Winning the Game:**
     *   After the deal phase in each turn, an umpire (narrator) will analyze the negotiation transcript and decide which side overpowered the other.
     *   Points are awarded based on the umpire's judgment.
     *   After two rounds of negotiation, the game will announce the overall winner based on the accumulated points.
-The one who gained the most points wins the game but there is always a chance of both sides winning.
+The one who gained the most points wins the game but there is always a chance of both sides being even.

 ### Voice Commands and Grammar

-The game utilizes voice recognition for a more immersive experience.
-Here are the key voice commands and grammar elements:
+The game utilizes voice recognition.
+Below are the key voice commands and grammar elements used.There are quite limited and will need to be updated in the future by implementing NLU instead.

 *   **Debriefing Choices:**
     *   "Almeria", "Almedia", "Talk about Almeria", "Tell me about Almeria", "Learn about Almeria", "Want to know about Almeria", "Almeria please", "Almeria debriefing"